bhhwang/cossb/README.md

 Getting Started
 ===============
-* If you want to test all codes, Google Test Framework installation would be required.
+* If you want to test all codes, Google Test Framework installation should be installed.
 (Use gtest_setup.sh)

-Example (for Component)
+* All supported utilities cannot execute directly.

+COSSB Utility Usage
 -------
+* createcomp
-At first, you can use 'createcomp' utility as shown below, that will generate empty component class and its default profile.
+This utility generates empty component class and its default profile into the own directory.
-This command creates directories as 'CURRENT_DIRECTORY/COMPONENT_PATH/YOUR_CLASSNAME', and then all required files will be created.
+Target directory will be created as 'CURRENT_DIRECTORY/COMPONENT_PATH/YOUR_CLASSNAME'.
 ```
 $ sudo ./cossb --utility createcomp <your component class name>
 ```

 License